Anunth-R/Fast-Robots/lab1.md

 ![image](https://github.com/user-attachments/assets/aec71ea0-9e10-4081-9264-8804db378a9a)

 The following setup and codebase allows my computer and the Artemis board to wirelessly communicate with each other.
-When a message is sent from my laptop, the board uses its UUID to identify that the message came from my laptop and process it.
 In particular, the ble_arduino file handles the actual bluetooth communication on the board.
 In addition, the base_ble and ble python files handle communication on the Python side.
-Estring and RobotCommand are helper scripts that provide a useful datastructure and a way of extracting data from command strings sent to Artemis respectively.
+Estring and RobotCommand are helper scripts that provide a useful datastructure and helper functions.

 ## Task ECHO
-To test the Artemis board's ability to recieve data from Python, modify it, and send it back to the computer, I wrote a simple ECHO command.
-This command allows the Artemis to take in a command from python and echo it back with the modifier "Robot says -> " in front of it.
+I wrote a simple ECHO command that allows the Artemis to take in a command from python and echo it back with the modifier "Robot says -> " in front of it.

 On the Arduino side: